archaict/Project/Network/readme.md

 ##### TCP/IP

-[Transmission Control Protocol] This internet protocol is often used in http or https, it is known to be reliable and precise in its execution.
+***Transmission Control Protocol*** // this internet protocol is often used in http or https, it is known to be reliable and precise in its execution.
+TCP use sequence when it sends a packet, it'll reduce congestion in the traffic and easier for receiver to understand the packet it receive.

 ##### UDP

-[User Datagram Protocol] Often used in DNS because it's faster in its execution
+***User Datagram Protocol*** // often used in DNS because it's faster in its execution, but it's not as reliable as TCP, it's because there is no sequencial packet sending.
+UDP relies on its speed to send packets, without using any sequence, so the packet that the reciever get, might be hard to understood, not by human language, but *their* language.